SparshChadha/multi-agent-system/README.md

 * **`Could not connect to Redis` Error**:
     * **Problem**: The script cannot connect to the Redis server at the configured address (`localhost:6379` by default).
     * **Solution**:
-        * Ensure your Redis server is running.
+        * **Ensure your Redis server is running.** Use `redis-cli ping` in a terminal to verify.
-        * Verify the host and port in `langGraphRun.py` match your Redis server configuration.
+        * Verify the host and port in `langGraphRun.py` and `streamlit_app.py` match your Redis server configuration.
-        * If Redis is not intended to be used, this error is informational, and the script will proceed without memory logging.
+        * If Redis is not running, the Streamlit UI's log display functionality will not work.

 * **Python Environment Issues / Module Not Found**:
     * **Problem**: Python cannot find the installed packages.